lann87/cloud_infra_eng_ntu_coursework_alanp/classroom_f2f/eks_k8s_24aug/guide.md

 -   For gateway configurations, see the [Kubernetes Gateway Documentation](https://kubernetes.io/docs/concepts/services-networking/gateway/).

 This guide should help you set up Level 7 access in your Kubernetes cluster effectively while providing a clear understanding of each step involved.

+*This guide was created by Alan Peh using course notes from the NTU Cloud Engineering Course, research conducted with Perplexity.ai, and by following guided tutorials provided by instructors.*